ELECTRICITY IS NOT

 mean electrical energy!
 Electric companies do this (think of

 kilowatt-hours ...of electricity.)
 So do the science textbooks written

 Physicists try to tell us that the charges of electricity are not energy,

-non-scientists, an electric current IS NOT a flow of electricity!
+current IS NOT a flow of electricity!

 Note: my above statements about electricity and energy would be accepted

 scientists throughout history, including Ben Franklin, Michael Faraday,

 James C. Maxwell